 Frustration swells in Australia over slow flood relief, more rains to lash Sydney

+Adds rise in insurance claims, weather bureau's latest forecast; updates death tally

-SYDNEY, March 7 (Reuters) - Frustration swelled among many flood-hit residents in Australia's east over slow relief and recovery efforts as Sydney braced for more heavy downpours over the next two days that may hamper clean-up plans.
+SYDNEY, March 7 (Reuters) - Frustration swelled among many flood-hit residents in Australia's east over slow relief and recovery efforts, as Sydney braced for more heavy downpours in the next two days that may trigger flash flooding and hamper current clean-up plans.

-Thousands were forced to flee their homes after torrential rains since late last month brought widespread destruction, cutting off towns, and sweeping away farms, livestock and roads.
-Eighteen people have been killed since the deluge began.
+Thousands were forced to flee their homes after torrential rains since late last month brought widespread destruction in the states of Queensland and New South Wales (NSW), cutting off towns, and sweeping away farms, livestock and roads.

+The death toll from the deluge rose to 18 after a man was found dead in a car swept away in floods in Queensland on Sunday.

 "These are terrible, terrible floods," Prime Minister Scott Morrison told radio station 2GB on Monday.
 "These are floods that we have not seen in living memory in anyone's lifetime, and even before that.
 And so I can understand the great frustration (we are) seeing expressed."